 Clinical Imaging - In May 2008, the Hospital acquired a 25% ownership in a Radiology Center in Silver Spring, Maryland for \$125,000.
 The Hospital accounts for the investment using the equity method of accounting.

-The unaudited summarized financial position and results of operations of these entities accounted for under the equity method as of and for the years ended June 30, 2011 and 2010 are as follows (in thousands):
+The unaudited summarized financial position and results of operations of these entities accounted for under the equity method as of and for the years ended June 30, 2012 and 2011 are as follows: